cristianae/Assembly-Programming-Project/README.md

 An assembly program that converts two-digit octal input to decimal and displays it only if it's a multiple of 3 or 5.

 # Description:
-This project involved writing an assembly language program that converts a two-digit octal number (entered by the user) into its decimal equivalent.
-The program then displays the result only if the decimal number is a multiple of 3 or 5; otherwise, it outputs 0.
+In this project I wrote an assembly language program that converts a two digit octal number into its decimal equivalent.
+The program will then display the results only if the decimal number is a multiple of 3 or 5.
+Otherwise, it outputs 0.
 This was completed as part of my Computer Organization project.

 # Author:
 Cristiana Eagen